-- The proposed Guidelines aim to improve consumer confidence in financial stability throughout the EU by establishing a more harmonised approach to funding DGSs and increase transparency and comparability of the financial position of DGSs.
+- The Guidelines aim to improve confidence in financial stability across the EU, by establishing a more harmonised approach to the funding of DGSs, and by enhancing transparency and comparability of the financial position of deposit guarantee schemes (DGSs).

-- The EBA proposes to delineate clearly that only funds contributed by credit institution to the ex-ante funds of DGSs will count towards reaching the target level of said funds.
+- The Guidelines set out that only funds that were originally contributed by credit institutions to the ex-ante funds of DGSs will count towards reaching the target level of said funds.

-- The EBA proposes to expand the current reporting requirements from DGSs to the EBA, with a view for the EBA to publish more information about DGS funding on the EBA website.
+- The Guidelines also expand the current reporting requirements from DGSs to the EBA, with a view for the EBA to publish more extensive information on DGS funding going forward.

-The European Banking Authority (EBA) launched today a public consultation on its draft Guidelines on the delineation and reporting of available financial means (AFM) of DGSs.
-The purpose of the Guidelines is to ensure that only funds that credit institutions originally contributed to a DGS fund, or that stem indirectly from such contributions such as recoveries or investment income, will count towards reaching the target level of the DGS fund.
+The European Banking Authority (EBA) published today its Final Guidelines on the delineation and reporting of available financial means (AFM) of DGSs.
+The purpose of the Guidelines is to ensure that only funds that credit institutions originally contributed to a DGS fund, or that stem indirectly from such contributions, such as recoveries, will count towards reaching the target level of said DGS fund.
 Conversely, funds that stem directly or indirectly from borrowed resources should not count towards the target level.
-This clarification aims at preventing the situation where a DGS could meet the target level by taking out a loan, instead of raising contributions from the industry.
+These clarifications aim at preventing a situation whereby a DGS could meet the target level by taking out a loan, instead of raising contributions from the industry.

-By developing these Guidelines, the EBA follows up on its recommendations made in the EBA Opinion on deposit guarantee scheme funding and uses of deposit guarantee scheme funds (“the Opinion”) published on 23 January 2020.
+By developing these Guidelines, the EBA follows up on its recommendations from the EBA Opinion on deposit guarantee scheme funding and uses of deposit guarantee scheme funds published on 23 January 2020.
 In the Opinion, which was addressed to the European Commission to support its ongoing review of the Deposit Guarantee Schemes Directive (DGSD), the EBA identified differences across Member States in relation to the interpretation of the concept of AFM.
 The Opinion recommended clarifying Directive 2014/49/EU (DGSD) that borrowed funds or funds stemming from borrowed funds should not count towards reaching the minimum target level for DGS funds.

-Given that a review of the DGSD has not yet been proposed and is still several years away from being proposed, negotiated and finalised, the proposed Guidelines provide such a clarification ahead of any such changes, using the existing DGSD as a legal basis.
-More precisely, the draft Guidelines clarify that AFM are comprised of two subsets:
+Given that a review of the DGSD has not yet been proposed and is still several years away from being negotiated and finalised, the proposed Guidelines provide such a clarification ahead of any such changes in the future, using the existing DGSD as a legal basis.
+More precisely, the final Guidelines clarify that AFM are comprised of two subsets:

 - Qualified AFM (QAFM) – funds stemming directly or indirectly from contributions of DGS member institutions, which qualify towards reaching the target level of the DGS fund;